-The Minister for Rural and Community Development, Heather Humphreys TD, today launched ‘Pubs as Community Hubs’ – a new initiative designed to support rural pubs and communities.
+The Minister for Rural and Community Development, Heather Humphreys TD, has launched ‘Pubs as Community Hubs’ – a new initiative designed to support rural pubs and communities.

 The initiative, which is being rolled out on a pilot basis, will see financial supports provided to publicans in rural areas to diversify their facilities for community use.

 Modelled on a similar scheme in the UK, ‘Pubs as Community Hubs’ is designed to utilise pubs during quiet trading times into the likes of digital hubs, community cinemas, book clubs, arts and crafts workshops and community meeting spaces.

 Funding of €50,000 has been provided to the Vinters Federation of Ireland (VFI), which will select five pubs in Cavan, Kerry, Donegal, Clare and Cork as part of the pilot programme.

 The initiative, which was a commitment under ‘Our Rural Future’ is set to be expanded to other parts of the country if the pilot is a success.

 Announcing the new initiative in The Keeper’s Arms in Bawnboy, County Cavan, Minister Humphreys said:

 “The local pub is part of the fabric of Rural Ireland.
 Traditionally down through the years, it’s where people in rural communities have come to meet with their friends and neighbours to socialise.

 “In recent years our rural pubs have faced challenges and those challenges were exacerbated further during the pandemic.

 “This new initiative which I am launching today in collaboration with the Vintners Federation of Ireland is about exploring how the rural pub can be utilised as a space for community activities and services.